 On March 26, Comello was formally charged with murder, assault, and criminal possession of a loaded firearm, to which his lawyer Robert Gottlieb says he plans to plead “unequivocally not guilty.”

 Is there anything else about the suspect worth knowing?

-Here’s where the narrative becomes slightly more bizarre.
+Here is where the narrative starts to get more peculiar.
 At a March 18 extradition hearing in New Jersey, during which Comello agreed to be tried for the murder, he drew on the palm of his hand “MAGA Forever,” as well as a number of phrases relating to right-wing conspiracy theory QAnon: a “Q,” “United We Stand,” and “Patriots in Charge.”
 (QAnon, which is pro-Trump, popular with 4chan and 8chan users, and incredibly convoluted, posits that there’s a “deep state” trying to take down Trump.
 In an attempt to describe the right-wing conspiracy theory, the Guardian wrote, “imagine a volatile mix of Pizzagate, InfoWars and the Satanic Panic of the 1980s.”)